[Updated: 5 September 2018]

 Moses Mabhida Stadium

 Durban’s sports arena pride and joy is primarily known for having hosted the 2010 FIFA World Cup.
 It has a capacity of over 62 000 and its clever design permits the seating to be modified, enabling both smaller and larger matches to be played.
 It has two permanent seating tiers, a third having been added for the World Cup.
-The stadium has a SkyCar or a 550 step walk to the top of its arch for a fantastic view of Durban and there are other exciting activities available, together with plenty of shops, restaurants and food outlets.
-Entrance fee: adults R90, children under 12 R45 and children under 6 free.
+The stadium has a SkyCar or a 550-step walk to the top of its arch for a fantastic view of Durban and there are other exciting activities available, together with plenty of shops, restaurants and food outlets.
+The various tours and activities range from R60 to R700.

 uShaka Marine World